ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/non-modal.md

 ## Separability

 The separability axis records whether a type can have float or non-float values, where a float value is a pointer to an allocated block tagged with `Double_tag` (which is what `float` values look like).
 This axis has three possible values, with `non_float < separable < non_separable`.
-if none of its elements are floats, while a type is `separable` if either all or none of its elements are floats.
+A type is `non_float` if none of its elements are floats, and a type is `separable` if either all or none of its elements are floats.
 Separability is used to track types for which it is safe to apply the float array optimization.

 `value_or_null` is considered `non_separable`, since `float or_null` has both float